andreasabel/agda-scope/notes/agdaShadowing.md

 This is the topic of Agda enhancement request [#3801](https://github.com/agda/agda/issues/3801).
+Principle 4 is utilized by
-Many of the examples presented so far utilize principle 4.
+many of the examples presented so far.

 ### Remark: accessibility in relation to export lists